accrescent/appstore-api/README.md

 - Determine whether an app is compatible with a device
 - ...and more

+API definitions are published to [Buf] at the [directory API BSR repository], which also generates client SDKs.

 ## Versioning policy

 This project uses [Semantic Versioning].
 The public API consists of the gRPC API defined in this